Using synthetic data in Snowflake

 • USAGE on the database and schema that contain the input table, and on the database that contains the output table.

-• CREATE TABLE on the schema to contain the output table.
+• CREATE TABLE on the schema that contains the output table.

 All users can access the SNOWFLAKE.DATA_PRIVACY.GENERATE_SYNTHETIC_DATA stored procedure.
 Access is made available using the SNOWFLAKE.CORE_VIEWER database role, which is granted to the PUBLIC role.